Malene Rydahl

-Malene Rydahl (born 1975, Aarhus, Denmark) is a former executive in corporate communication and currently a writer, speaker and executive coach specializing in happiness, well-being and management.
+Malene Rydahl (born 1975, Aarhus, Denmark) is a former executive in corporate communication and currently a writer, speaker and executive coach specializing in happiness, well-being, leadership and management.

 She is the author of the book Happy as a Dane, initially published in France by Grasset (Heureux comme un Danois) in April 2014.
 The book has been translated and published in more than 12 countries including in the United States, published by Norton.
-Her second book Le Bonheur sans illusions has been published by Flammarion in France in September 2017.
+Her second book Le Bonheur sans illusions ('Happiness without illusions') has been published by Flammarion in France in September 2017.
 Her third book Je te réponds... moi non plus ('To reply or not to reply') has been published by Flammarion in France in February 2020.
+In 2024, L’Empathie, ça s’apprend ('Learning aboug empathy') is published.

 After the publication of her first book, Malene Rydahl was given the honorary title of Goodwill ambassador of the city of Copenhagen.
 In 2018, she was awarded the medal of Chevalier de l’Ordre des Arts et des Lettres, an honor given by the French state.